yadim4ik/fileDroppa/README.md

             autoUpload: false,//**Optional**
             uploadUrl: "https://salty-taiga-80701.herokuapp.com/upload",
-            beforeUpload: this.beforeUpload,//**Optional**function will be calles before upload to update formData parameters requestHeaders:{//**Optional**Request headers will be added in request 'X-Content':'xxx',
+            beforeUpload: this.beforeUpload,//**Optional**function will be calles before upload to update formData parameters
+            validateFile: this.validateFile,//This function will receive each dropped or selected file requestHeaders:{//**Optional**Request headers will be added in request 'X-Content':'xxx',
                 'X-Hello':'World'
             }
         };
+    }

+    validateFile(file){
+        //You can provide any file validation you want here.
+File size, type, etc... return true;
     }

     //Return object which will be appended in formData or if you make any async changes here like FILE RESIZE return Promise